 Which methodology is right for you?

-If you are looking for a better way to manage your projects and tasks, try one of the methods above of breaking down projects into tasks.
+If you are looking for a better way to manage your projects and tasks, try one of the methods above when breaking down projects into tasks.
 The method you choose will depend entirely on your projects and preferred style of workflow.
 These three methods are the most common for good reason — they work well for a majority of agencies.
 And they each pair nicely with our task management software, Intervals.
 If you don’t already have an account, create a free and fully functional 30 day trial to try it out.

 Photo credit: David Lofink